boalang/bio/Command_Line/README.md

 ## Run Boa<sub>g</sub> in a command line

 * Clone the Github repository.
+* Prerequisite to run scripts on command line is to install Java.
+It can be downloaded [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 * Go to the command line folder and run the following command:
 ```
 bash runBoaG.sh assemblyALL.boa dataset/ output